Mobility Master Plan

 The study will be based on the Hutto City Limits, the Extraterritorial Jurisdiction (ETJ) and urban growth area.
 The final plans will coordinate with relevant plans of Williamson County, Texas Department of Transportation (TxDOT) and the Capital Area Metropolitan Planning Organization (CAMPO).
 Other available plans, such as the Capital Metro Project Connect will also be considered.

-- Prioritized list of improvements for each travel mode, identifying the lead transportation agency — City, County, and State - TxDOT
+- Prioritized list of improvements for each travel mode, identifying the lead transportation agency; City, County, and State (Texas Department of Transportation)

 - City street cross-sections and recommended land use density by functional classification